apache/parquet-site/content/en/blog/features/alp_encoding.md

 Heavyweight compression buys that ratio at three costs:
    - Decode speed -- decompression runs well below what a scan can consume.
    - Random access -- reading one value means decoding the whole page.
-   - Data dependence -- variable length compressions means that decoding a value requires decoding previous values, making it hard to parallelize with modern hardware such as [SIMD instructions] and [GPU]s.
+   - Data dependence -- variable-length compression means that decoding a value requires decoding previous values, making it hard to parallelize with modern hardware such as [SIMD instructions] and [GPU]s.

 [SIMD instructions]: https://en.wikipedia.org/wiki/SIMD
 [GPU]: https://en.wikipedia.org/wiki/Graphics_processing_unit